KPhil1/Threat-Modelling-DevSecOps-Project/Attack Scenario 1/Attack 1 Controls Required.md

 - Network traffic monitoring to detect suspicious activity.

-- Role-based access control (RBAC) to limit access to sensitive data and functionalities.
+- Role-Based Access Control (RBAC) to limit access to sensitive data and functionalities.